picoAUDIO

 The following audio files have been recorded from the picoAUDIO's headphone jack using a Native Instruments DAC connected to a PC.
 The files have not been processed in any way other than to trim the start and end of the files.
 They are indicative of the audio quality achieved by the board.

-Recording Audio Chain
+Audio Chain for Demo Recordings

 Stereo Channel Test

-A simple test of stereo seperation.
+A simple test of stereo separation.

 Audio Sweep